Bronchiolitis

 What can I do for my child?

-Have your child drink liquids.
+There are some things you can do when your child has bronchiolitis: Have your child drink liquids.
 Don't worry if he or she doesn't feel like eating solid foods.

 Use a cool-mist vaporizer in the bedroom while the child is sleeping.